stride3d/stride-website/_posts/2021-11-29-community-meeting-november-2021.md

 # A month of Open collective
 After a month using the new sponsor platform, the Stride collective has reached a balance of $1,984.31 USD.
 We started discussing how and where the money should be distributed to.
-We want to this with the help of Open collective 'Projects'.
+We want to do this with the help of Open collective 'Projects'.
 These projects are listed on Stride's Open collective page, and have their own tiers, targets and description.
 Users can sponsor projects directly instead of the main Stride collective if they want to.

 We have come up with several projects that need to be written out in more detail before we will add them to the Open collective page.
 All tickets below have a Github disscusion for more details.